Polyglot Aspire

 Now let's look at the mechanisms under the hood.

 This is the magic.
 The double underscore __ is used because environment variables can't have colons.
-Every language can read env vars โ€” that's the universal interface.

-Aspire handles the complexity of connection strings so you don't have to manage .env files.
 For C# AppHosts using AddPostgres, connection strings are auto-generated.
-For polyglot AppHosts, you wire env vars explicitly โ€” same result, more control.
+For polyglot AppHosts, you wire env vars explicitly β€” same result, more control.

 Aspire manages startup ordering automatically based on WithReference and WaitFor dependencies.
 Infrastructure comes up first, then backends, then frontends.
+Over 100 integrations are wired to the same lifecycle so health/dependency rules apply to everything in the AppHost.

-Keep this slide handy as a quick reference for everything we just covered!
+Keep this slide handy β€” these are the building blocks for everything we covered.

-aspire doctor is great before a talk. aspire start runs in detached mode. aspire new is language-aware โ€” it scaffolds the right AppHost structure for your chosen language.
+aspire doctor is great before a talk. aspire start runs in detached mode. aspire new is language-aware β€” it scaffolds the right AppHost structure for your chosen language.

 Time to see Aspire in action!

-Ordered by escalating complexity โ€” same orchestration model, increasing sophistication.
+Ordered by escalating complexity β€” same orchestration model, increasing sophistication.

 The simplest polyglot demo.
 TypeScript AppHost with auto-wired API and frontend.

-Python orchestrating Python โ€” the AppHost and the service are both Python.
+Python orchestrating Python β€” the AppHost and the service are both Python.

 Full-stack TypeScript-orchestrated app with Python backend and Redis caching.